 Assistant Principal Second Violin

-Eri Hattori Kosaka joined the Toronto Symphony Orchestra in 2012.
+Eri Hattori Kosaka joined the Toronto Symphony Orchestra in 2012 and became Assistant Principal Second Violin in 2015.
 Prior to her current position, Ms. Kosaka was a member of the Kansas City Symphony for two seasons and a violin fellow at the New World Symphony in Miami Beach, where she was a rotating Concertmaster.

 Give to the TSO